Museum of Contemporary Art

 Sunday: 11am – 4pm

-Admission is free on Sundays.
+Admission is pay-as-you-wish on Sundays.

 MOCA is proud to be a League of American Bicyclists recognized Bronze Seal Bicycle Friendly Business!
 We are conveniently located half a mile from the Santa Cruz River Path, the El Paso + Southwestern Greenway and right off the Cushing bike route providing safe paths to the Museum with bicycle racks out front.

 Designated accessible parking (with access to a ramp) is available on the south side of McCormick St. in front of MOCA.
+The entrance ramp is accessed on the east side of the building.
 MOCA has an accessible restroom in the lobby and all exhibition and lecture spaces are ADA compliant.
-MOCA is committed to providing access to the arts for everyone; for additional information or to arrange accommodations, please call MOCA’s front desk at 520.624.5019 or email info@moca-tucson.org.

 Unique among downtown Tucson hotels, the Hotel McCoy offers stylish accommodations at the edge of barrios Menlo Park and Santa Cruz, just a few minutes drive from MOCA.
 This 1960s mid-century modern art hotel features an onsite art gallery and in-room art, beer and wine, and coffee and tea, all by local and regional artists and vendors.
 Visitors staying at the Hotel McCoy receive free admission at MOCA.